Fastest Drag Car In Forza Horizon 5 Guide

 While the classic Koenigsegg cab-forward design language lives on in the Jesko, the performance numbers are not even worth comparing to the original CC8S.

-Together, the high-horsepower V8 engine and ultra-quick transmission help propel the Jesko through the Aerodromo Drag Strip in just 17.4 seconds, making the Koenigsegg Jesko the fastest drag car in Forza Horizon 5.
+The high-horsepower V8 engine and ultra-quick transmission help propel the Jesko through the Aerodromo Drag Strip in just 17.4 seconds, making the Koenigsegg Jesko the fastest drag car in Forza Horizon 5 and a must-have for any drag racing fans’ garage.

 Aerodromo Drag Strip Standing Mile: 17.4 seconds